chadramsey/chadramsey.github.io/_posts/2021-02-17-accelerometer-pi.md

 date: 2021-02-17
 ---

-About once a quarter my employer grants our teams a day of autonomy to work on any projects we see fit to grow our knowledge and development skill set.
-For this day of autonomy I decided to take an idea that was outside the box (or, outside the barn) and see how far I could run with a hardware based project using the Raspberry Pi, an accelerometer and the power of the web.
+Once a quarter my place of work grants our teams a 'day of autonomy' to work on any projects we see fit to grow our knowledge and development skill set.
+For this day of autonomy I decided to take an idea that was outside the box (or, outside the barn) and see how far I could run with a hardware-based project using the Raspberry Pi, an accelerometer and the power of the web.

 ### What's an Accelerometer?
 First thing's first, what's an accelerometer and what does it do?
 In short an accelerometer is a chipset capible of detecting orientation on an x, y, and z-axis by measuring the acceleration forces applied to it.
 Your smart phone uses an accelerometer to determine it's orientation to trigger screen rotation.
 The chipset itself will only run you a few dollars and looks something like this: